f

 Christina Boucher is an Associate Professor at the Department of Computer and Information Science and Engineering at the University of Florida.
 Her research is on development algorithms and data structures that allow for large scale biological sequence analysis.
 She incorporates the latest sequencing technologies and biological analyses to her work.
 Two major biological themes recur in her research: alignment to pan-genomes (usually human) and understanding how microbial species move and evolve.

-She is currently a standing member of NIH BDMA study section, and a Board Member of ACM SIGBIO
+She is currently a standing member of NIH BDMA study section.

 Her research lab greatly appreciates the funding that we receive from NSF, NIH, and USDA.